efrecon/docker-images/disque/README.md

 # Disque Docker Image

-This is a production ready Docker minimal image for running [Disque], an in-memory, distributed job queue from the same [author][antirez] as [redis].
+This is a Docker minimal image for running [Disque], an in-memory, distributed job queue from the same [author][antirez] as [redis].
 The image is based on [Alpine] and configuration can happen through setting environment variables starting with `DISQUE_`.

 ## Usage